Kate Middleton & Meghan Markle Made Their First Public Appearance Together

-They'll be sisters-in-law in 2018, so for Christmas 2017 Meghan Markle and the Duchess of Cambridge, Kate Middleton, joined other members of the royal family in attending the morning services on Christmas Day in Sandringham, Norfolk.
+They'll be sisters-in-law in 2018, so for Christmas 2017 Meghan Markle and the Duchess of Cambridge, Kate Middleton, joined other members of the royal family in attending the morning services on Christmas day in Sandringham, England.

 The auspicious outing marked the first time the two appeared in public together.
 Markle's attendance was yet another a break with tradition, as she has not yet actually married into the royal family.